Josef-Friedrich/audiorename/doc/source/cli.rst

                             Skip renaming of field is empty.
       -v, --version         show program's version number and exit

+    metadata actions:
+      -E, --enrich-metadata
+                            Fetch the tag fields “work” and “mb_workid” from Musicbrainz and save this fields into the audio file.
+The audio file must have the tag field “mb_trackid”.
+The give audio file is not renamed.
+      -r, --remap-classical

-    actions:
+    rename actions:
       -C, --copy            Copy files instead of rename / move.
       -d, --dry-run         Don’t rename or copy the audio files.
       -M, --move            Move / rename a file.
 This is the default action.
 The option can be omitted.
-      --mb-track-listing    Print track listing for Musicbrainz website: Format: track. title (duration), e. g.: 1.
-He, Zigeuner (1:31)
-                            2. Hochgetürmte Rimaflut (1:21)
-      -w, --work            Fetch the tag fields “work” and “mb_workid” from Musicbrainz and save this fields into the audio file.
-The audio file must have the tag field “mb_trackid”.
-The give audio file is not renamed.
+      -n, --no_rename       Don’t rename, move, copy dry run.
+Do nothing.

     filters:
       -F, --album-complete  Rename only complete albums